Nissan’s Ghosn to appear in court to question his detention

 Prosecutors in Tokyo charged Ghosn with falsifying financial reports in underreporting his income.
 Ghosn, revered in the global auto industry for saving the Japanese automaker from near bankruptcy, will get his first chance to directly tell his side of the story at Tuesday’s courtroom hearing.

-Sources close to Ghosn say he is maintaining his innocence, asserting the money, promised as income for later, was never decided on or paid.
+Reports have cited family members as saying Ghosn maintains his innocence, asserting the money, promised as income for later, was never decided on or paid.
+A person familiar with the case confirmed that with The Associated Press, requesting anonymity in order to discuss confidential matters.

 In Japan, suspects are routinely held without bail, often due to fears about tampered evidence.
 Prosecutors have said that Ghosn, a Brazilian-born Frenchman of Lebanese ancestry, is a flight risk.